 Historically, we have financed our business through cash provided by operating activities, the issuance of common stock, and preferred stock, and bank borrowings.
 Our liquidity requirements have arisen primarily from investing activities, including funding of acquisitions and capital expenditures.
-As of March 31, 2004, we had cash and cash equivalents of \$9.8 million which represents an increase of approximately \$1.6 million from December 31, 2003.
-In connection with our March 2004 acquisition of KD Scientific, we borrowed an additional \$6.65 million under the credit facility and currently have approximately \$19.4 million outstanding thereunder.
+As of June 30, 2004, we had cash and cash equivalents of \$10.5 million which represents an increase of approximately \$2.3 million from December 31, 2003.
+In connection with our March 2004 acquisition of KD Scientific, we borrowed an additional \$6.65 million under the credit facility.
+During the quarter ended June 30, 2004, \$1.25 million of cash was used to pay down our credit facility.
+As of June 30, 2004 we have approximately \$18.1 million outstanding thereunder.

-Our operating activities generated cash of \$1.5 million in the first quarter of 2004 and \$0.7 million for the first quarter of 2003.
+Our operating activities generated cash of \$5.0 million in the six months ended June 30, 2004 compared to \$1.1 million for the same period in 2003.
 For all periods presented, operating cash flows were primarily due to operating results, including the full-year effect of acquisitions prior to non-cash charges, partially offset by working capital requirements.

-Our investing activities used cash of \$6.8 million in the first quarter of 2004 compared to \$12.7 million for the same period in 2003 primarily for funding acquisitions which are more fully described in Note 3 to our unaudited Consolidated Financial Statements.
+Our investing activities used cash of \$8.1 million in the first six months of 2004 compared to \$13.2 million for the same period in 2003 primarily for funding acquisitions which are more fully described in Note 3 to our unaudited consolidated financial statements.

 Our financing activities have historically consisted of borrowings under a revolving credit facility, long-term debt and the issuance of preferred stock and common stock, including the common stock issued in our initial public offering.
-Financing activities provided cash of \$6.9 million in the first quarter of 2004 and \$6.0 million in the first quarter of 2003.
-In the first quarter of 2004, we borrowed an additional \$6.65 million under the \$20 million credit facility with Brown Brothers Harriman & Co. to fund the acquisition of KD Scientific.
-In the first quarter of 2003, we entered into a \$6.0 million bridge loan with Brown Brothers Harriman & Co. in anticipation of closing the \$20 million credit facility.
-The bridge loan was repaid with proceeds of the credit facility.
+Financing activities provided cash of \$5.5 million during the first six months of 2004 compared to \$5.6 million during the first six months of 2003.
+In the six months ended June 30, 2004, we borrowed an additional \$6.95 million under the \$20 million credit facility with Brown Brothers Harriman & Co. to fund the acquisition of KD Scientific and working capital requirements and we repaid

+\$1.25 million during the second quarter of 2004.
+In the first six months of 2003, we entered into a \$6.0 million bridge loan with Brown Brothers Harriman & Co. in anticipation of closing the \$20 million credit facility.
+The bridge loan was repaid in full with the proceeds of the \$20 million credit facility which we entered into in November 2003.

-Overview of Cash Flows for the three months ended March 31,
+Overview of Cash Flows for the six months ended June 30, (in thousands, unaudited)

 2004 2003

-(in thousands, unaudited)

 Cash flows from operations:

-Net Income (loss) \$ (51) \$ 776
+Net Income \$ 247 \$ 1,521

-Adjust non cash items 1,604 1,177
+Adjust non-cash items 3,404 2,766

-Changes in assets and liabilities (52) (1,276)
+Changes in assets and liabilities 1,354 (3,205)

-Cash provided by operations 1,501 677
+Cash provided by operations 5,005 1,082

 Investing activities:

-Acquisition of businesses (6,573) (12,344)
+Acquisition of businesses (6,776) (12,674)

-Other Investing activities (241) (328)
+Other Investing activities (1,361) (517)

-Cash used by investing activities (6,814) (12,672)
+Cash used by investing activities (8,137) (13,191)

 Financing activities:

-Cash provided by debt 6,950 6,000
+Cash provided by debt, net 4,956 5,493

-Other financing activities (64) (34)
+Other financing activities 539 67

-Cash provided by financing activities 6,886 5,966
+Cash provided by financing activities 5,495 5,560

-Exchange effect on cash (23) 37
+Exchange effect on cash (71) 422

-Increase (decrease) in cash \$ 1,550 \$ (5,992)
+Increase (decrease) in cash and cash equivalents \$ 2,292 \$ (6,127)